Communities across Brighton & Hove stand together as One Voice

 4.30pm – outside Hove Town Hall

 All are welcome to join One Voice’s vigil to remember all those killed or injured in Christchurch last Friday, Stanwell over the weekend and elsewhere in the world in acts of similar violence.

-Our local Imams, executive committee members on the city’s Racial Harassment Forum and local community leaders will be speaking briefly.
+Our local Imams, executive committee members of the city’s Racial Harassment Forum, Sussex Jewish Representative Council and local community leaders will be speaking briefly.
 We will also observe a minute’s silence.
 Please join One Voice to stand together in solidarity and send a clear message that we do not condone violence against innocent people and counter the threat from far right as well as all other forms of terrorism.